Somen1kumar/netflixGPT/README.md

 - save in state and now using the key we append the key in the youtube video player
 - using the embaded and done the style.
 - TMDB password:- K1234567890s Somenkr
+- for Homepage:-
+    -Call the top rated movies,popular,upcoming api using useFetchMovies -Paint it below the Youtube Video Player.
+- On click on the top Rated any Movie tile we will fetch that current movie by passing the id of that card to the fetchCurrent Movie and paint the data with routing
+ path: '/browse/:movieId'
+ -Now added the GPT layout of search Page

 # Features